In Jordan's Words: About Prince of Persia

 For purists who'd like to play the original Apple or DOS games just as you remember them... well, they're out there, but I can't tell you where.

+Making Prince of Persia on an Apple II, when 1980s technology and I were young, was an adventure in itself.
 I've published my game-dev journals from that time as a book (in several languages), The Making of Prince of Persia (1985-1993).
-More behind-the-scenes and archival materials related to that game's development are available in the Library.

 2D Prince of Persia's Past and Present